Docs Menu

 • Create the purchaseOrders Collection

-• Create Scheduled Triggers
+• Create the Scheduled Triggers

 • Create an Atlas Search Index on the Materialized View